Guides

 Timbertrove Café, Rathfarnham

 If you’ve worked up an appetite with a hike in the Dublin Mountains, a stop at the Timbertrove Café with your four-legged companion will hit the spot.
-Freshly baked scones are their specialty, but you can get soup and sandwiches as well as pancakes and pies.
+Freshly baked scones are their specialty, but you can get soup and sandwiches, as well as pancakes and pies.
 Their Doggie Deal includes a ‘pupcake’ and a ‘puppucino’; a percentage of the cost is donated to the DSPCA, so you’ll be giving back while enjoying some good grub.

 Media captionTimbertrove Café is the perfect stop after a hike in the Dublin Mountains.

-Cosy Bean, Churchtown
+The Cosy Bean, Churchtown

 Media captionGood Coffee and friendly dogs at the Cosy Bean.